Sleep Schedule for 2 Year Old

 Frequently Asked Questions

-My 2-year-old is suddenly fighting naps.
-Is this normal, and what can I do?
+My 2-year-old is fighting naps.
+Is this normal, and should I still try to enforce a nap schedule?

-How long should a 2-year-old's nap ideally be, and how does it affect night sleep?
+What time should my 2-year-old's nap be, and how does it affect their nighttime sleep?